bcgov/hcap/README.md

 ### Front End Views

 ##### /form
- - allows a traveller to submit their traveller data and receive a confirmation number
+ - allows a user to submit their data and receive a confirmation number

 ##### /confirmation/:formId
- - redirect here after form submission, display confirmation number and retrieve the health status and isolation plan status from the server's response to the form submission.
+ - redirect here after form submission and display confirmation number
- - display statuses as friendly icons
- - button to download a PDF version of traveller submission
+ - button to download a PDF version of submission

 ##### /login
 - allows an admin to login

-##### /lookup
-- single input field to search for a form submission by confirmation number

-##### /form/:formId
-- render a static version of a form submission
-- allow the admin to set a status for this submission: ["accepted", "support", "rejected"] and add notes

 ### API Routes

 - /login [POST] validate login creds, isssue token
 - /form [POST] submit new form
-- /form/:id [POST] edits an existing form
-- /form/:id [GET] retrieves an existing form
 - In production: / [GET] serves the built client app

 ## Database